csummers-dev/goodbook-ios/README.md

     - Editor lifecycle: Save/Cancel dismiss the editor and return to Reading
   - Settings for preferred theme and reader font size (stored in `UserDefaults`)
   - Basic Highlights list view; basic navigation to Settings and Highlights
+  - Native iOS text selection in reader (word-by-word, multi-verse) with bottom action bar
+  - Reader text sizing/wrapping fixed: no cutoff; full-screen scrollable content
+  - Verse numbers styled smaller and higher (superscript-like), theme-aware lighter color
+  - Highlights visually include spaces between words for continuous background

 - In progress
-  - Selection UX: refine long-press selection to true word-by-word and multi-verse ranges
-    - Current state: verse-level approximation with action bar and notes option
   - Highlights list: grouping by book → chapter and filtering/sorting by color
-  - Multi-translation datasets beyond ESV (switching is wired; assets to be added)
+  - Multi-translation datasets beyond KJV (switching is wired; assets to be added)
   - Navigator to open any book (single-book demo now; code prepared for expansion)

 - Planned